 Appendices are not usually included in the word count for an essay.
 Consequently, you can focus on key information in your work and place extra data in an appendix without worrying about the word count.

-However, this can vary, so you should always check your style guide on this.
-And remember that if you rely upon something in your main essay, it needs to be included there: you can’t just shuffle it into the appendices to reduce the word count!
+However, you should always check your style guide on this.
+And remember that if you rely on something in your main essay, it needs to be included there: you can’t just shuffle it into the appendices to reduce the word count!